A callback block is associated to another block. When the parent block succeeds or fails, the callback block functions are executed.

 < 0.8.61

-callback and/or aon_failure
+callback and/or a on_failure

-callback.
-These callbacks will run after your block run completes or fails.
-When you run your block in the pipeline edit page, it will also run the callback depending on the status of the block. - The callback function will be passed your pipeline’s runtime variables as keyword
+will run after your block run completes or fails.
+When you run your block in the

 syntax in your callback.